bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-01-29-newsletter.md

 unannounced LN channels, and summarizes a modification to the proposed `SIGHASH_ANYPREVOUTANYSCRIPT` signature hash that may simplify management of payments in eltoo-based payment channels.
-Also included are our regular sections for popular Bitcoin StackExchange Q&A and notable changes to popular Bitcoin infrastructure and documentation projects.
+Also included are our regular sections for popular Bitcoin Stack Exchange Q&A and notable changes to popular Bitcoin infrastructure and documentation projects.